What is Hazard Communication?

 Maintaining Regulatory Compliance

 Hazard communication is more than just a best practice; it's a legal requirement.
-OSHA mandates that all hazardous materials be labeled and communicated to employees to ensure a safe working environment.
+OSHA mandates that all hazardous materials be labelled and communicated to employees to ensure a safe working environment.

 Failure to comply with these regulations can lead to citations, fines, and potentially serious legal ramifications.
 By adhering to these guidelines, companies can avoid costly penalties while ensuring that their employees are safe from harm.